Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 Copying what is out there on the internet:

-This is the most common mistake 80% of amateur bloggers make which is paraphrasing people’s content and republishing on their blogs.
+This is the most common mistake amateur bloggers make which is paraphrasing people’s content and republishing on their blogs.

 I won’t stress this enough but if you are copying others’ content that is already published out there, then you are simply not providing value.

-Don’t copy others people’s work, I am against it and so is Google.
+Don’t copy other people’s work, I am against it and so is Google.

 You can only copy how they structure their contents but not their work.